wp-plugins/share-center-pro/readme.txt

 3. Display buttons anywhere you want with a widget.

 == Changelog ==

+= 2.4.1 =
+* Fixed the default weight of the StumbleUpon Button

 = 2.4 =
 * Added ability to manually sort buttons